Eatham532/Software-Engineering-HSC-Textbook/AI_README.md

 - Content organisation should leverage `pymdownx` patterns where appropriate:

-  - `tabbed` for alternate views such as code vs pseudocode
+  - `/// tab | Title` for alternate views such as code vs pseudocode

   - `details` for optional deep dives and worked solutions